-Peach skin discoloration disorders are variously described as inking, streaking or spotting.
+Peach skin discoloration disorders are variously described as inking, streaking, or spotting.
 These abnormal brown to black spots or stripes are restricted to the peach skin or the skin and flesh just below the skin.
 Physical injuries, particularly abrasion, bruising and sun injury, seem to contribute to discoloration.
 Rainfall and high harvest temperatures have also been associated with skin disorders.
 When the skin of damaged cells matures, it can release anthocyanin/phenolic pigments that may react with heavy metals, turning the skin brown or purple-to-black.
 Inking risks associated with abrasion may be compounded by exposure of the fruit to iron-, copper- and aluminum-containing materials, sprayed on the fruit to control pests, applied as foliar nutrients, or as contaminants in hydrocooler or wash water during the period from 3 weeks pre-harvest to end through cooling and packing.
 Highly colored fruit are more susceptible to discoloration.
 Packing and cooling processes can contribute significantly to skin discoloration.
 Hydrocooler management is important.
 Hydrocoolers with excessive chlorination and pHs under 6.5 are prone to inking.
 Empty and replenish hydrocoler water daily, or as often as feasible, as dirty cooler water increases the risk of fruit discoloration.
-Cultivars observed to have repeated skin discoloration is high, attempt to delay shipping to allow detection of skin discoloration before shipping.
+Cultivars observed to have repeated skin discoloration problems include, but may not be limited to: Scarletprince, Julyprince and Majestic.
+Fruit that appear normal may develop symptoms up to 48 hours after hydrocooling or packing.
+If incidence of skin discoloration is high, attempt to delay shipping to allow detection of skin discoloration before shipping.
 Onset of discoloration symptoms may be accelerated from roughly 48 hours to as little as 4 hours by placing suspect fruit in an airtight, high humidity container at 110°F.